SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Integer to Floating-Point Conversion
 ____________________________________

-The same is true for conversions between integer and floating-point variables.
-Conversions must be made explicit, as shown below:
+Conversions between integer and floating-point variable types must also be made explicit:

 .. testcode:: typeConversion